observablehq/plot/README.md

 [<img src="./img/rect.png" width="320" height="198" alt="a histogram">](https://observablehq.com/@data-workflows/plot-rect)

 [Source](./src/marks/rect.js) · [Examples](https://observablehq.com/@data-workflows/plot-rect) · Draws rectangles where both *x* and *y* are quantitative as in a histogram.
 Both pairs of quantitative values represent lower and upper bounds, and often one of the lower bounds is implicitly zero.
+Rects are often used in conjunction with a [bin transform](#bin).

 The following channels are required: